AbstrLabs/halfmoon-cross-bridge/README.md

 # Algorand-NEAR-bridge

+Backend of the unidirectional bridge of Algorand <- NEAR with asset `goNEAR`.

 ## Implementation

 1. All amount and fee values are in unit of `10^-{GO_NEAR_DECIMALS}` goNEAR/NEAR, where `env.GO_NEAR_DECIMALS` is the number of decimal places in the goNEAR token (using 10).
 2. Using bigint for atomic unit (`atomAmount`) of cryptocurrency after api call.
+3. We have 3 units of the NEAR token:
+   1. plain NEAR token: 1 of this unit == 1 NEAR == 1 goNEAR.
+   2. `atomNEAR`: atomic unit of the goNEAR token.
+1 of this unit == 1e-10 goNEAR == 1e-10 NEAR.
+   3. `yoctoNEAR`: atomic unit of the NEAR token.
+1 of this unit == 1e-24 goNEAR == 1e-24 NEAR.
+We cannot implement this to `goNEAR`.
+   4. Most numbers (and all bigint type) in this repo is in unit of `atomNEAR`.

 ## Contribute